Q. What advice do you have for a customer looking to hire a provider like you?

 A. I would suggest that when looking for a counselor/therapist, it is critical to do the following:

-2. Make sure they have a great deal of experience.
+2. Make sure they have experience.

 3. Contact the individual to speak with them briefly regarding your situation, and what results you would like to see.